geiszla/BoxHero/README.md

      Contains the styles of the website (written in stylus).
 It's compiled to CSS code during client compilation (see build_client.js).

-  * index.js

-     Renders the React document starting with the entry "Router" object (which handles the navigation between pages).

   * graphql.js

      Handles the request and response to/from the GraphQL backend (e.g. to fetch data from the database).

+  * index.jsx

+     Renders the React document starting with the entry "Router" object (which handles the navigation between pages).

 * www